Health equalities and digital inclusion

 The World Health Organisation defines health inequalities as ‘avoidable inequalities in health between groups of people within countries and between countries‘.

 As indicated by the establishment of an equalities and health inequalities hub, the NHS is committed to advance equalities, achieving equitable access and optimal outcomes for the people we serve, and the colleagues we work with.
-NHS England says that ensuring everyone can access services on an equal footing is a key priority for the NHS.
+NHS England says that ensuring everyone can access GP services on an equal footing is a key priority for the NHS.

 Nine protected characteristics are listed in the Equality Act 2010, but there is no specific list of ‘at risk’ groups in relation to reducing health inequalities.